shuibitianantian/shuibi/backend/readme.md

 4. Build model and save it locally
 5. Predict and upload prediction to `S3`

 Currently, I am processing data locally and upload it to S3.
 In fact, I can host everything by `Lambda Function` or use `EC2`.
 Because the steps are fixed, I can use `EventBridge` to trigger the data process routine after the trading period.
-I did do it because I want to save my time to play __`Dota2`__.
+I did not do it because I want to save my time to play __`Dota2`__.